Are you dreading the finishing of your hardwood floors? You aren’t alone!

-So, the power of chemical science has delivered something better; actually, two things:
+So, the power of chemical science has delivered something better; actually, three things:

 And, given the current fashion for keeping yellow and red tones out of floors, you want to keep in mind that those old-school oil-modified urethanes make the wood immediately amber and keep it that way.

 Definitely use a sealer first.
-If you prefer a colorless waterborne sealer, we recommend Pall-X 325.
-It is just as forgiving to apply as the Pall-X Power, and acts as primer coat that bonds firmly to wood fiber and is perfect base for the Pall-X Power or Pall-X 96.
-And if you use a light grey or white stain on your wood first, the Pall-X 325 is also the perfect sealer to use before your topcoats.
+If you prefer a colorless waterborne sealer, we recommend Pall-X 325 Clear.
+It is just as forgiving to apply as the Pall-X Power, and acts as primer coat that bonds firmly to wood fiber and is perfect base for the Pall-X Power or Pall-X 96 Nexgen.

 Pallmann recommends one coat of sealer, and two topcoats of either Pall-X Power or Pall-X 96.
 If you stain your floor, Pallmann urges you to use a sealer after the stain (use Pall-X325 over light grey or white stains and Pall-X color over browns or dark stains), and then apply two coats of Pall-X Power or Pall-X 96.

-Both the Pall-X Power and the Pall-X 96 come in gloss, semi-gloss, satin, and matte so you have exactly the sheen you want.
+All three finishes, Pall-X Gold, Pall-X Power, and the Pall-X 96 Nexgen come in semi-gloss, satin, and matte so you have exactly the sheen you want.
 Pete's only keeps satin and matte in inventory, but the other two are available by special order.